jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy.md

 Because martensite induces stress to the lattice, stress can affect its formation (stress-assisted martensite).
 There is work required to transform the structure, both by normal and shear stress/strain.
 Uniaxial tensions and compression increases $M_{s}$.
 Hydrostatic stress lowers (suppresses) $M_{s}$.
 The martensitic transformation can be driven by stress at a temperature higher than it normally would occur.

 #### Mechanical Effect
 Martensitic transformation causes a distinct drop in load during tensile testing.
 In the elastic regime, the stress of formation is the yield stress.
-Grain size and pre-strain increase $M_{s}$.
+Grain size and pre-strain increase $M_{s}$.FU_{i}

 #### Strain-Induced Martensite
 #TRIP steels use strain-induced martensite formation to achieve high strength and ductility.
 Results in localized strengthening around necked regions, cracks, etcetera.